Fat Transfer to the Breast vs Breast Implants: Making an Informed Choice

 Understanding Breast Implants

 Today, breast augmentation surgery with implants continues to evolve with advancements in implant technology, surgical techniques, and safety protocols.
-Modern silicone and saline implants are available in a variety of shapes, sizes, and textures to accommodate the diverse patient preferences and goals
+Modern silicone and saline implants are available in a variety of shapes, sizes, textures, and profiles to meet the diverse goals and preferences of today’s patients.

 Breast Implant Advantages

-• High level of customization – various profiles (moderate, high profile, extra high profile) , sizes, and textures to achieve exactly the outcome you want
+• High level of customization – choose from various profiles (moderate, high, extra high), sizes, and textures

-• Patients can achieve a significant increase in breast volume– up to 800cc per breast
+• Can achieve a significant increase in breast volume – up to 800cc per breast

 Breast Implant Considerations & Limitations